 Although rapidly-changing, intensely-competitive market dynamics will continue to shape the strategic context in which most law firms will operate in 2018, the new year is also proving to be internally challenging, especially for small and midsize firms.

-This level of interest appears to have continued into 2018.
+This level of interest has continued into 2018.

 As one of our clients in Europe told me recently, "We have to get our house in order now, if we hope to continue to survive the next ten years out there in our market."

 - First, there has been a shift in the outcome-based language that leaders of small and midsize firms are using.
 They no longer talk in terms of "continued success."
-Now they express these issues as being essential to the very survival of their firms as profitable, competitive business entities.
+Now they express these issues as being essential to the very survival, not just success, of their firms as profitable, competitive business entities.

 - Second, there is an urgency that I haven't heard expressed since the global financial crisis and recession in 2008-2009.
 There is an increasing sense that problems and issues in these internal areas can no longer be deferred.
 They must be addressed now.